-Low: The unmitigated health risk estimate is High for malaria (infection rate of less than 1% per month), Moderate for leishmaniasis-cutaneous (acute), Crimean-Congo hemorrhagic fever, sandfly fever, typhus-miteborne; and Low for, the plague and West Nile fever.
-Health risk is reduced to low by proper wear of the uniform, application of repellent to exposed skin, and appropriate chemoprophylaxis.
+Low: The unmitigated health risk estimate is High for malaria (infection rate of less than 1% per month); Moderate for leishmaniasis-cutaneous (acute), Crimean-Congo hemorrhagic fever, sandfly fever, typhus-miteborn;, and Low for the plague and West Nile fever.
+Health risk is reduced to Low by proper wear of the uniform, application of repellent to exposed skin, and appropriate chemoprophylaxis.
 Confidence in health risk estimate was high.

-Low: The unmitigated risk is moderate for leishmaniasis-visceral (chronic).
-Risk is reduced to Low by proper wear of the uniform and application of repellent to exposed skin.
+Low: The unmitigated risk is Moderate for leishmaniasis-visceral (chronic).
+Risk is reduced to Low by properly wearing the uniform and applying repellent to exposed skin.
 Confidence in the risk estimate is high.